suneel0101/ga-advanced-python/notes.md

 ```

 4 - What is the earliest release year in the data?

-- We need to clean the data.
+We need to clean the data.
 Let's use apply.
-Let's change any nonstring or below 1900 to n/a.
+Let's change any nonstring or below 1900 to None, same as we did above.

 ```python
 >>> def is_number(year):
 ...     try: